 The Project will be located on 22 acres adjacent to the Pleasant Grove Wastewater Treatment Plant, presently being constructed.
 The land is owned by the City of Roseville and will be leased to REF for 25 years.
 The land is currently in unincorporated Placer County, but is in the process of being annexed to the City of Roseville.
 ENA has signed a Memorandum of Understanding (“MOU”) with the City for the Project.
 The MOU was approved unanimously by the city council and incorporates among other things; lease payments for the site, assistance in permitting and easements, water rights to potable and recycled water from the treatment plant and proposed potable water interconnections.
 We are working through the terms of the land lease with the City, but do not expect any difficulties due to the overwhelming support of the City leaders and the local business community.
 We expect that the land lease with the City will be completed Q2 2001.
 The facility will interconnect to 230 kV transmission lines owned by Western Area Power Administration (“WAPA”).
 WAPA expects to become a member of the California Independent System Operator (“CAISO”) by the time that REF is operational.
 Gas will be provided by way of a 3.5 mile extension to a PG&E gas line.
 We have initiated a study by PG&E to determine the amount of gas pipeline reinforcement that will be needed for the Project.
-Estimates for both the extension and the system reinforcement have been included in the economics.
+The estimated costs for both the extension and the system reinforcement have been included in the economics.

-The amount requested in this DASH will be used for option payments on emission reduction credits (“ERCs”) at a cost of $700K and to prepare preliminary engineering and environmental analyses at a cost of $200K.
+The amount requested in this DASH will be used for option payments on emission reduction credits (“ERCs”) at a cost of $700K and for consulting and Phase I environmental analyses at a cost of $200K.
 Of the capital requested for ERCs as part of this DASH, $600K represents an option payment for ERCs from Georgia Pacific.
 The strike price on these ERCs is $5.4MM for 222 tons of ERCs at an average cost/ton of $27K/ton.
+This compares to average price of $30K/ton for most of the other ERCs.
 The remaining $100K is for option payments on various smaller ERC sources.
 A more detailed summary of the ERCs required for this project is included in the full DASH.

 TRANSACTION UPSIDES